 Do you want to get away from the crowds for a minute?
 Would you like to experience the natural beauty that first made Wisconsin Dells a tourist destination?
 There are two beautiful state parks within 15 minutes of the Great Wolf Lodge!

 Mirror Lake is the larger of the two and is less than 5 minutes away!
 It is a large park covering over 2,000 acres!
 There is a calm lake with picturesque shorelines.
 The park has something for everyone and features camping, hiking, biking, boating, fishing, and swimming.
-For a short but scenic hikes we love Echo Rock and Pulpit Rock trails which are both less than a mile and have cool rock features/overlooks.
+For short but scenic hikes, we love Echo Rock and Pulpit Rock trails, which are less than a mile long and have cool rock features/overlooks.
 There are lots of options for longer hikes as well.

 If you want a smaller and less busy park instead, Rocky Arbor State Park is less than 15 minutes away and is just as beautiful.
 It features a single hiking trail which is about a 1-mile round trip. it takes you past some of the rocky ledges where the park gets its name.
 There is a playground right next to the parking lot.
 We are nature-loving Wisconsinites and find the park enjoyable in the winter as well as the summer.

-We tend to go to the indoor water parks in the winter but there are still other activities to do.
-As animal lovers, one of our all time favorites was the the VIP tour at Timbavati Wildlife Park!
-There were so many hands on experiences!
+We tend to go to indoor water parks in the winter, but there are still other activities to do.
+As animal lovers, one of our all-time favorites was the VIP tour at Timbavati Wildlife Park!
+There were so many hands-on experiences!
 If your kids loved Magiquest, head downtown and try Wizard Quest.
-More downtown fun includes Ripley’s Believe it or Not, and some old time photo booths.
+More downtown fun includes Ripley’s Believe it or Not, and some old-time photo booths.
 For a fun and interactive way to explore science, check out the Tommy Bartlett Exploratory.
-If you prefer magic over science check out the Rick Wilcox Show-a live magic show with rave reviews.
+If you prefer magic over science, check out the Rick Wilcox Show-a live magic show with rave reviews.

-Wisconsin Dells has so many options for a trip with family!
+Wisconsin Dells has so many options for a trip with the family!
 We have explored a number of different options and would rate the Great Wolf Lodge at the top of the list for a group with kids.
-The water park had plenty to do but didn’t feel overwhelming.
-The rooms were well thought out and there are different options to get discounted prices.
-Finally, the Magiquest was a ton of fun just for our young kids to run around, I can’t wait to go back when they can complete the quests!
+The water park had plenty to do but it didn’t feel overwhelming.
+The rooms were well thought out, with different options for discounted prices.
+Finally, the Magiquest was a ton of fun just for our young kids to run around.
+I can’t wait to go back when they can complete the quests!
 What other helpful information would you add?